pbanuru/Unassigned-Letters/README.md

 You can change the ([hw.txt)](https://github.com/pbanuru/Unassigned-Letters/blob/main/hw.txt) to match your needs, as long as it is in the proper form: something section letters

-It can handle letter ranges in the letters section. a-c will automatically be translated to abc
+It can handle letter ranges in the letters section. a-c will automatically be translated to abc.